HansMoleman/refuelling-impairments/README.md

 * system will fetch CPU and RAM usage data, print it to the display, and then sleep for _n_ seconds.
 * system will also print the time offset at which a check occurs.
 * system will write the time and value of CPU usage to a .csv data file for each check.
+* system starts monitoring/recording process when user starts system, and continues the process until user kills the system (i.e., with CRTL+C).
 * system will check for existence of data file from previous session and remove it prior to new data collection.

 In Progress: